VadymPavlenkoUA/ConferenceRoomBookingApp/README.md

 **Security**
 - Authentication and authorization were not implemented because they were outside the scope of the task.

+**Business Rules**
+- Bookings are restricted to the 06:00–23:00 time range.
+This was treated as a reasonable business rule because the pricing system is also based on these time periods.
+- The initial seed data assigns specific services to specific halls as example data.
   Role-based access control could be added in a production application.

 **Scalability**